 have the support or the ambition to be more than jarls

-Great') continued his campaign.
+Great') continued his campaigning.
 There were at least nine engagements

 that the chronicler considered worthy of the name 'battle', plus many

 In AD 870, Ivarr's brothers sued for peace in

 England.
-Ivarr went to Scotland and waged war.
+Ivarr went northwards and waged war in Alt Clut.

-White, his co-ruler in Dublin.
+his co-ruler in Dublin.
 This was not the first time that Olaf had

-been in Scotland.
+been in the north of Britain.
 He had brought a raiding army to plunder

 Vikings joined his army.
-For three years, they wreaked
+For three years they wreaked havoc, plundering

-It was a two-pronged attack, Olaf sailing up the
+It was a two-pronged attack, with Olaf sailing up the

 Firth of Clyde with a large fleet and Ivarr heading north-west from